PetWorm/LARVIO/README.md

 ## Dependencies
 LARVIO depends on `OpenCV` (4.1.2 on OSX and 3.4.6 on Ubuntu 18.04), `Eigen`, `Boost`, `Suitesparse`, `Ceres` and `Pangolin`.

 The software has been tested on OSX 10.15 and Ubuntu 18.04.
 The performance under Ubuntu 16.04 is not guaranteed right now.
-It can also be ingetrated into ROS easily with some modification of the interface.
+It can also be integrated into ROS easily with some modification of the interface.

 ## Usage